rfilenko/training-ui-app/README.md

 ## The expected output

-- Send the link to your public github/github where the TeskaLabs Training App is being cloned and extended.
+- Send the link to your public github/github where the TeskaLabs Training UI App is being cloned and extended.
 We will go through the code.

 - Send the link to the deployed application you have extended.
 By doing this we can examine its functionality.